rafsanjani/rafsanjani/README.md

 I'm Rafsanjani! a software engineer who is passionate about making great and maintainable software and helping others to do same through knowledge sharing.

-- 💬 Ask me about any of the tech stacks listed below
+- 💬 Ask me anything about mobile and backend development
 - 😄 Passionate about clean and maintainable code
 - ⚡ Fun fact: I still think PES is better than FIFA